Category Archives: Project: Enfield Himalayan

 Quick seat bodge

-A 50-mile round trip to Crawley earlier on revealed the need for some urgent attention to the seat, just as I noted on the original test ride.
+A 50-mile round trip to Crawley revealed the need for some urgent attention to the seat, just as I noted on the original test ride.
 The seat sets my back off, like the WR250 did two years ago.
-That led to months off games.
-Don’t want that again.
+That led to months off games – don’t want that again.

 I couldn’t put my finger on what’s wrong but assume it’s a combination of dead upright seating position on to soft foam + cramped shuffle space due to the seat step + low seat height for my stature (too much knee bend).